Debarati1995/Tummy-Story/README.md

 # Tummy-Story
-An application to get list of restaurants and their details according to user location using Zomato APIs.
+An Angular application to get list of restaurants and their details according to user location using Zomato APIs.